Colorful buildings along a canal in Burano, Italy, with boats docked nearby.

 Google Verified Seller

-Duration: 3 hours
+Duration: 3 hours (approx.)

 Get your booking confirmed instantly

-Admission includes a visit to the Murano Glass Museum.
+Admission to the Murano Glass Museum

-Access granted for entry into the Burano Lace Museum.
+Access to the Burano Lace Museum

 Individual Costs